newfs/gobotany-app/README.md

 ## Deploying to the Development server

 Log in to Heroku.
 Ensure you have a git remote set for the gobotany-dev Heroku application.

+Run the following to deploy the develop branch, which is the usual while in the process of developing for a release:

+    git push heroku develop:master

-Run the following to deploy the master branch:
+Run the following to deploy the master branch, which you may want to do upon wrapping up a release (after merging the develop branch in), or to test patch made to master:

     git push heroku master